 Since graduating, I’ve split my time evenly between furthering my education and travelling in Europe, Southeast Asia, and Central and South America.
 I completed a BA in English with a Minor in Psychology at UBC and went on to get an Associate’s Certificate in Technical Writing from BCIT.
 I am now about to take my career in a completely different direction and train to become a Registered Massage Therapist.

-AT: There is a lot I miss about Waldorf.
-It is one of the only times in your life that you get to try so many awesome activities all at once: theatre, music, art and team sports and all while learning the subjects needed for post-secondary school (or just life); Math, Science, English etc. I feel fortunate that I got to try out so many different artistic and academic mediums while in school.
+There is a lot I miss about Waldorf.
+It is one of the only times in your life that you get to try so many awesome activities all at once: theatre, music, art and team sports and all while learning the subjects needed for post-secondary school (or just life); Math, Science, English etc. I feel fortunate to have tried so many different artistic and academic mediums while in school.
 There are things that I excelled at that I may never have considered trying had I attended another school.

-Interview date: February 2019 Ronaye Ireland, for Development
+Compiled February 2019 by Ronaye Ireland, for Development